-Prerequisites: NUR330, NUR335, NUR340, NUR350, NUR375 Terms Offered: To be determined
+Prerequisites: NUR330, NUR335, NUR340, NUR350, NUR375 Terms Offered[.]
+As needed

-NUR420 Leadership, Management and Role Transition+
+Leadership, Management and Role Transition+ NUR420

 This course is focused on the role of the professional nurse manager and the assumption of leadership in a variety of settings.
 Principles and theories of leadership and management applied to support effective direct and indirect care interventions are emphasized.
 Includes Practice Experience.